jiaohehu/NPreview/DOC-diagram.md

   + `circle.arc   ` - draw/only an arc line
   + `circle.cseg  ` - draw/fill a circular segment area

-    This instruction is designed to draw, fill, or fill/draw an area of a circle or part of a circle.
-However, if the (filldraw) setting is set to 'filldraw' or 'fill' then for some it will be treated as an area and attempted to be filled.
-However, the instruction `circle.chord` or `circle.arc` is always a line operation and will not result in a fill or filldraw.
+    This instruction is designed to draw or fill an area related to a circle.
+    Some of the operations are area operation such as `circle`, `circle.top`, `circle.o1`, `circle.cseg`, etc. These operations will either draw the outline of the shape of fill/draw the shape, depending on the combination of settings of (stroke-width), (stroke), and (fill).

+    Other operations such as `circle.chord` or `circle.arc` are stroke operations which serve only to stroke a path.

     The (diameter) setting controls the diameter of the circle, whether it is full circle, half circle, or an octant of the circle.
-For drawing chord, arc, or cseg, (angle1) and (angle2) settings will be used to determine the starting and ending angles.
+For drawing chord, arc, or cseg, (angle1) and (angle2) settings will also be used to determine the starting and ending angles.

-    The exact number of circles drawn is determined by the number points in a path.
-If there are two path points in a path then two circles will be draw, or two half circles, two quarter circles or two octants.

-    Each circle, half circle, quarter circle, or actant is to be positioned so that their center aligns with the path point.
+    Following draws three circles so that their origins align with (1,1), (2,2), and (3,3).
+Each circle is to have a diameter of 5 unit length.

+    ```
+    set diameter 5
+    circle (1,1) (2,2) (3,3)
+    ```

   + `drawanglearc` - draw a small arc denoting the interior of an angle
   + `drawanglearc.sq ` - draw a small square denoting the interior of a right angle

-    These two instructions are designed to an interior arc denoting the span of an angle.
+    These two instructions are designed to drawn a small arc that usually appear inside the interior of an angle connecting both sides of the angle.
-    The first draws the the arc and the second one draws a square.
+    The first one is to draw a small arc and the second one is to draw a square.
+The second one should only be used for a right angle.

-    Both of these instructions need three coordinates and only takes first three coordinates.
-The first point is assumed to be the vertex of the angle.
-The second coordinate denotes any point on the first side that forms the angle, and third coordinate denotes a arbitrary point on the second side of the angle.
-In the following example it will draw an arc for an angle such that its vertex is at (3,4) and its starting side goes through the point of (4,4) and its second side goes through the point (4,5).
-This is a 45-degree angle spanning from 0 to 45.
+    The `drawanglearc` instruction is similar to `circle.arc` except for the interpretation of the arguments. the `drawanglearc` instruction expectes three points in the arguments to be interpreted as the origin, a point on the starting side of the angle, and a point at the ending side of the angle.
+Following will draw a 45 degree angle arc assuming angle vertex is at (0,0), the starting side is a line from (0,0) to (1,0), and the ending side is a line from (0,0) to (1,1).

     ```
-    drawanglearc (3,4) (4,4) (4,5)
-    drawanglearc.sq (3,4) (4,4) (4,5)
+    drawanglearc (0,0) (1,0) (1,1)
     ```

-    The `drawanglearc` instruction draw a small arc in the interior of an angle.
-    The arc is draw close to the vertex with a radius that is controlled by the 'anglearcradius' option.
-Default is set to 1/2 grid unit length.

-    The `drawanglearc.sq` draws the square marker for denoting a right angle.
-Note that it should only be used for a known right angle.
-The measurement of the side of the square is controlled by the 'anglearcradius' option.
+    The amount of distance of the arc is controled by the setting (anglearcradius) which expresses the radius of the arc from the angle vertex.
+The default setting is 0.5 grid unit length.
+You can set it to a larger value if the angle is small.

+    ```
+    set anglearcradius 1.5
+    drawanglearc (0,0) (1,0) (1,0.5)
+    ```

     Latest addition also allows for a text label to be positioned relative to the arc or sq.
-The amount of distances from the angle vertex is controled by the 'anglearclabelradius' which is always in grid unit length.
+The amount of distances from the angle vertex is controled by the (anglearclabelradius) setting which is expressing as a number in grid unit length.
 To specify text label, includes it as the first argument before any coordinates.

     ```
     drawanglearc {``\gamma``} (3,4) (4,4) (4,5)
-    drawanglearc.sq {1} (3,4) (4,4) (4,5)
     ```

   + `rect` - draw/fill a rectangle area